All resources on this page are freely accessible.

 - Model order (in Word)

-Details of the ALR scheme – and those who are accredited as ALRs – can be found here.
+Accredited Legal Representatives Details of the ALR scheme – and those who are accredited as ALRs – can be found here.
 The Practice Note issued by the Law Society for those acting as ALRs can be found here (the Practice Note is free, but requires registration).
+Legal aid The Legal Aid Handbook website accompanying the Legal Action Group’s Legal Aid Handbook, includes primary and secondary legislation relevant to legal aid.

 Case-law

+Bailii: British and Irish Legal Information Institute: transcripts of judgments including decisions of the Court of Protection.
 Mental Health Law Online: Extensive site containing legislation, case transcripts and other useful material relating to both the Mental Capacity Act 2005 and the Mental Health Act 1983.

 Commentary